MicrosoftDocs/winrt-api/windows.ui.input.preview.injection/injectedinputmouseinfo.md

     inputInjector.InjectMouseInput(new[] { down, up });
     ```

-1. Finally, we show how to use the [Wheel](injectedinputmouseoptions.md) field and the [MouseData](injectedinputmouseinfo_mousedata.md) property to simulate a negative mouse wheel rotation.
+1. Finally, we show how to use the [Wheel](injectedinputmouseoptions.md) field and the [MouseData](injectedinputmouseinfo_mousedata.md) property to simulate a negative mouse wheel rotation of three detents.

     ```csharp
     var mouseWheelDetent = -360;